 Some employees are happy to be led and told what to do and indeed in some job roles this is required (e.g. a Private in the Army).
 Other job roles, however, will almost certainly require the incumbent to make decisions, set objectives, provide direction, encourage and manage performance.

 The level of a person’s preference for leading others can be measured in a personality questionnaire.
-If you need to develop your leadership skills you first need to have self-awareness of your current level of these soft skills before embarking on strategies to change them.
-Personality tools are, therefore, used to increase self-awareness and pinpoint the areas of strength and those areas that need developing.
+If you need to develop the leadership skills you first need to have self-awareness of your current level of these soft skills before embarking on strategies to change them.
+Personality tests are, therefore, used to increase self-awareness and pinpoint the areas of strength and those areas that need developing.

 There are four areas that impact on job performance: (see our earlier post Hiring the Right Person is More than a Game of Chance)